monarch-initiative/mondo/_pages/faq.md

   name: hereditary Wilms' tumor
   exact synonym: familial Wilms’ tumor
 - **Narrow synonym**: a more specific term.
 Example:
 name: asthma
-  narrow synonym: exercise-induced asthma
+exact synonym: exercise-induced asthma
 - **Broad synonym**: a more general term.
 Example:
 name: autoimmune hepatitis
-  broad synonym: autoimmune liver disease
+exact synonym: autoimmune liver disease
 - **Related synonym**: A word of phrase has been used synonymously with the primary term name in the literature, but the usage is not strictly correct. (_Note - we have a lot of synonyms in Mondo currently that are marked related but should really be exact and we're actively working on cleaning this up_).
 Example:
 name: AGAT deficiency
-  related synonym: disorder of glycine amidinotransferase activity
+exact synonym: disorder of glycine amidinotransferase activity

 {% comment %} Add more FAQs as needed {% endcomment %}